munificent/craftinginterpreters/book/superclasses.md

 ## Storing Superclasses

-Did you notice that when we added method inheritance we didn't actually add any reference from a subclass to its superclass?
+Did you notice that when we added method inheritance, we didn't actually add any reference from a subclass to its superclass?
 After we copy the inherited methods over, we forget the superclass entirely.
 We don't need to keep a handle on the superclass, so we don't.